meejah/AutobahnPython/examples/twisted/wamp/basic/README.md

 ## How to run

 To run the following examples, you need a WAMP router.

+By default, **all examples are set up to use a public demonstration router** at `wss://demo.crossbar.io/ws`.

-By default, they are using the public router `wss://demo.crossbar.io/ws` If you do not yet have a `virtualenv`, you can do something like:
+If you do not yet have a `virtualenv` to run the examples with, you can do something like:

 ```shell
 cd ./autobahn-clone/